amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ### Add Dapr State Management

-Next, you'll use the Dapr State Management building block to implement a stateful counter in the program.
+Next, you'll use the Dapr [State Management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/) to implement a stateful counter in the program.

-While you can call Dapr APIs with the native Dapr HTTP and gRPC SDKs, it's much more intuitive to use the Dapr .NET SDK.
-The Dapr .NET SDK feels more natural for a .NET developer because it provides a strongly-typed .NET client to call the Dapr APIs.
-It also integrates with ASP.NET Core, making it even easier to use Dapr features such as pub/sub messaging and state management from ASP.NET Core applications.
+You can invoke Dapr APIs across any platform with its native HTTP and gRPC SDKs.
+However, .NET Developers will find the Dapr .NET SDK more natural and intuitive.
+It provides a strongly typed .NET client to call the Dapr APIs.
+The .NET SDK tightly integrates with ASP.NET Core integrating Dapr features such as pub/sub messaging and state management.

-1. From your terminal, add the `Dapr.Client` NuGet package to your application:
+1. From the terminal window, add the `Dapr.Client` NuGet package to your application:

    ```
    ~$ dotnet add package Dapr.Client